-Busses and Tro-tros disappear.
+Once we cross the border into Togo, busses and Tro-tros disappear.
 Taxis and motor scooters replace them as the primary form of public transit.
 We notice harsher conditions in the French-speaking countries of Togo and Benin.

 “In the English speaking countries, people walk, then they get a car,” Apollo explains.
-“In the French speaking ones, people walk, then bicycle, then many get a motor scooter, and a few of them get cars.”
+“In the French speaking ones, people walk, then bicycle, then many get a motor scooter, and very few of them get cars.”

 Gas stations become roadside stands, with a variety of shapes and sizes of bottles, full of gas, and on display.
 At first, I think that they are selling palm wine.
 (African moonshine)